Hans Christian Andersen's The Little Mermaid (1975 film)

 Hans Christian Andersen's The Little Mermaid (アンデルセン童話 にんぎょ姫, Anderusen Dōwa: Ningyo-hime) is a Japanese anime film based on Hans Christian Andersen's 1837 fairy tale, released in 1975 by Toei Animation.
-Unlike the Disney adaptation released 14 years later, this film is closer to Andersen's story, notably in its preservation of the original and tragic ending.
+This film is close to Andersen's story, notably in its preservation of the original and tragic ending.
 The two main protagonists are the youngest daughter of the royal family, Marina, and her best friend Fritz, an Atlantic dolphin calf.
 In Japan, this film was shown in the Toei Manga Matsuri (Toei Cartoon Festival) in 1975.

-The film was later released in the United States, dubbed into English by G. G. Communications, Inc. and Prima Film, Inc., on February 4, 1978, under the title: Hans Christian Anderson's The Little Mermaid.
-(Andersen's name would be correctly spelled in subsequent releases.)
+The film was later released in the United States, dubbed into English by G. G. Communications, Inc. and Prima Film, Inc., in January of 1979, under the title: Hans Christian Anderson's The Little Mermaid (Andersen's name would be correctly spelled in subsequent releases).

+Comedy podcast RiffTrax (Michael J. Nelson, Bill Corbett and Kevin Murphy) recorded and released a riff in 2024.

 Plot

-The movie opens in live-action Denmark.
+Hans Christian Andersen's The Little Mermaid opens in live-action Denmark.
 The narrator mentions Hans Christian Andersen, who is from there, and his original story.
 The scene then dissolves to 2-D hand-drawn anime.

 Princess Marina, who lives in the undersea kingdom with her father, grandmother and five older sisters, plays with her best friend Fritz, a dolphin, before getting caught in a storm conjured by the Sea Witch.
 Once home, she is scolded by her sisters for being late, reminding her that their grandmother will not give her the pearl hairpin that signifies adulthood unless she is responsible.
 The following day, Marina's sisters go to the surface.
 Marina is forbidden to go because she has not yet come of age.
 While exploring a sunken ship, Marina discovers a statue of a human prince.
 She and Fritz sneak to the surface, where she sees the same prince on a ship.

 Another storm arises and throws the prince into the sea.
 Marina saves him and brings him to shore, leaving him there to be found.
 A raven-haired girl finds the prince and cares for him.
 Because of her rescue of a human, Marina's grandmother decides that she is ready to come of age, and Marina receives her pearl hairpin.

 Determined to see the prince again and gain an immortal soul, Marina visits the Sea Witch, who gives her a potion that will make her human, although in exchange, she must give the Sea Witch her beautiful voice and will never be able to become a mermaid again.
-The Sea Witch warns her that if the prince marries another, she will die and dissolve into sea foam the next morning.
+The Sea Witch warns her that if the prince marries another, she will die and dissolve into sea foam at sunrise the next morning after the wedding.
 After a heartfelt goodbye to her family and Fritz, Marina drinks the potion and is transformed.